BGAcademy23/manual-curation/README.md

     perl rapid_split.pl -fa <fasta>

 Step 2.
-Launch PretextView to visulise the contact map for the assembly
+Launch PretextView to visualise the contact map for the assembly

     ./PretextView &